Finite mathematics as the most general (fundamental) mathematics: Examples when finite mathematics can solve problems which standard mathematics cannot

-{\bf Example 6:} FQT gives arguments [2] that the ultimate quantum theory will be based on a ring, not a field, i.e., only addition, subtraction and multiplication are fundamental mathematical operations, while division is not.
+{\bf Example 5:} As argued in Sec.
+6.8 of \cite{book,arxiv}, the ultimate QT will be based on a ring, not a field, i.e., only addition, subtraction and multiplication are fundamental mathematical operations, while division is not.

-The above examples demonstrate that there are phenomena which can be explained only in finite mathematics because for them it is important that $p$ is finite and not infinitely large.
-So, we have an analogy with the case that RT can explain phenomena where $c$ is finite while NT cannot explain such phenomena.
+The above examples demonstrate that there are phenomena which can be explained only in FQT because for them it is important that $p$ is finite and not infinitely large.
+So, FQT is more general (fundamental) than SQT.
+Here we have an analogy with the case that SR can explain phenomena where $c$ is finite while NM cannot explain such phenomena.